Sunflower lanyards are being used by UK airports and Airlines. The scheme was first introduced by Birmingham Airport.

 These lanyards identify that a customer has a hidden disability.
-This makes it easier for staff to approach the customer and ask if they need help.
+This makes it easier for staff to approach customers and ask if they need help.

-When a customer wears a lanyard, they receive assistance in a way that suits.
+When a customer wears a lanyard, they receive assistance in a way that suits them.

 Since being launched, the lanyard scheme is now at several airports and is also being used by some airlines.

-Retailers have now started trialing this initiative in-stores, Sainsbury’s were the first supermarket to launch the scheme.
+Retailers have now started trialling this initiative in stores, Sainsbury’s was the first supermarket to launch the scheme.